 The Health Information Management accreditor of NDSCS is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The College's accreditation for an Associate Degree in Health Information Technology has been reaffirmed through 2028.
-All inquiries about the program's accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at info@cahim.org.
+All inquiries about the program's accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at info@cahimm.org.

-Program Goals and Student Learning Outcomes Published in program handbook.
+Program Goals and Student Learning OutcomesPublished in program handbook.